Medicare Supplement Plans in San Diego:

 Some of the Medicare Supplement Plans have limited coverage for medical emergencies while traveling.

-We usually advise our clients to purchase travel insurance due to the limitations with these plans.
+We usually advise our clients to purchase travel insurance due to the limitations of these plans.

 What would I have to pay if I didn’t purchase a Medicare Supplement Plan and just went with Original Medicare?

 Medicare Part A covers both hospitalization and in-patient care.
 If you are staying overnight as an inpatient, Part A is what covers that.
 Part A of Medicare includes hospitalization, skilled nursing facilities, and home health care.

 Part A, Days 1-60 for Hospitalization

 When someone is hospitalized, there is a deductible for the first 60 days.
 In 2018, the deductible for Part A of Medicare is $1340.
 But… the deductible is not per year, it's actually per occurrence.

 So you can pay more than one deductible in the same calendar year.

 In this example, you live in San Diego, and in January, you fall down the stairs and break your hip.
 You are admitted to SCRIPPS hospital and you stay for 10 days as an inpatient.
 After the 10 days, you are moved to the Brookdale Carmel Valley Skilled Nursing Facility and you stay there for another 10 days.
 Then you go home.